Advanced Certificate in Management

 Bachelor in Accounting Jobs & Opportunities

+Accounting careers continue to show very strong growth and opportunities in the future.
 Accounting positions are ranked #3 of best business jobs by U. S. News and World Report.
 This program enables students to experience the necessary education

 required to analyze transactions, prepare journal entries and manage a

 company’s payroll or books.